 Given all my prior missteps, why would anyone in my wife’s family ask me to assemble a gaming system for one of their children?
-The answer, simply put, stems from two traits shared by all Gambinos: frugality and technological ignorance.
-Stated less diplomatically, none of them knows squat about connecting an Xbox system to a TV, and they’re too cheap to pay someone else to do the job for them!
+The answer, simply put, stems from two traits shared by all Gambinos: frugality; and technological ignorance.
+Stated less diplomatically, none of them knows squat about connecting a gaming console to a TV, and they’re too cheap to pay someone else to do the job for them!
 Those are the reasons why Franco’s Christmas gift remained in its original packaging until Sophia volunteered my expertise in electronics’ assembly for the task.

-I connected young Franco’s gaming system and set up its online gaming feature, Xbox Live, a week ago.
-Until this morning, neither his parents nor grandparents realized that parental controls hadn’t been enabled, despite Franco having donned his headset for games with far-flung friends each night.
+I connected young Franco’s gaming system and set up its online feature, Xbox Live, a week ago.
+Before today, neither his parents nor grandparents realized that parental controls hadn’t been enabled, despite Franco having donned his headset for games with far-flung friends each night.

 Not one to panic needlessly, Vito telephoned me for a second opinion.
 I walked to their house a couple of hours ago and quickly figured out the source of the mysterious voices.
 Now I’m facing an obvious lose-lose proposition.
 If I belatedly activate the appropriate parental controls, as I suppose I must, I’ll certainly catch hell for Franco’s week-long exposure to foulmouthed strangers.
 Even worse, once the truth about the poltergeist emerges, my mother-in-law surely will abandon her current demand to move as far away from here as possible, as soon as she can.